Adolis García Player Props: Rangers vs. Yankees

 Adolis García At The Plate

-- Garcia has 74 hits, which ranks first among Texas hitters this season, while batting .261 with 32 extra-base hits.
+- Garcia leads Texas in total hits (75) this season while batting .262 with 32 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 74th, his on-base percentage ranks 74th, and he is 24th in the league in slugging.
+- Among qualifying hitters, he ranks 71st in batting average, while his on-base percentage ranks 68th and he is 28th in slugging.

-- Garcia is batting .286 with two homers during his last outings and is on a six-game hitting streak.
+- Garcia will look to extend his seven-game hitting streak.
+He's batting .286 with two homers during his last outings.

+- In 62.7% of his 75 games this season, Garcia has picked up at least one hit.
+He's also had 18 multi-hit games.

-- Garcia has had an RBI in 33 games this year (44.6%), including 14 multi-RBI outings (18.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Garcia has driven home a run in 33 games this season (44.0%), including more than one RBI in 18.7% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.